Join the RHS today and support our charity

 The large yellow and black caterpillars of this moth feed in groups and can consume large areas of foliage on a wide range of shrubs and trees.

-Common name Buff tip moth Scientific name Phalera bucephalaPlants affected Oak (Quercus), hornbeam (Caprinus), lime (Tilia), birch (Betula) and many other deciduous treesMain symptoms Large (50mm long) yellow and black caterpillars Most active July to October
+Common name Buff tip moth Scientific name Phalera bucephalaPlants affected Oak (Quercus), hornbeam (Caprinus), lime (Tilia), birch (Betula) and many other deciduous treesMain symptoms Large (up to 50mm long) yellow and black caterpillars Most active July to October

 Buff tip moth adults have a wingspan of approximately 50mm.
 When at rest they resemble a broken twig of silver birch.
 It is the caterpillars that are often noticed in gardens as they are up to 50mm long and have black heads with hairy black and yellow-chequered bodies.
 They feed gregariously and can cause a significant amount of defoliation on their deciduous tree hosts.

-Large (50mm long) black and yellow hairy caterpillars causing defoliation of large parts of host plants.
+Large (up to 50mm long) black and yellow hairy caterpillars causing defoliation of large parts of host plants.
 Hosts include oak, hornbeam, lime, cherry, birch and many other deciduous trees and shrubs.
 Small trees or shrubs can be completely defoliated.

 The caterpillars are present from July to October and when fully grown enter the soil to pupate.
 After overwintering as a pupae the adult moths emerge from late May to July.

-Angle shades mothBrown tail mothElephant hawk mothEncourage wildlife to your garden Lackey moth Moths: encouraging into your gardenOak processionary mothRHS Perfect for Pollinators Small ermine mothsSwift moth caterpillarsVapourer mothWildlife in gardensWinter moth caterpillars
+Angle shades mothBrown tail mothElephant hawk mothEncourage wildlife to your garden Lackey moth Moths: encouraging into your gardenOak processionary mothRHS Plants for Pollinators Small ermine mothsSwift moth caterpillarsVapourer mothWildlife in gardensWinter moth caterpillars

 the RHS today and get 12 months for the price of 9